jk2pr/test.io/README.md

 ## Users List

-1. The GitHub users list is obtained from `https://api.github.com/users?since=0`.
+1. The GitHub users list is obtained from github api.
 2. Supports pagination using the Android Paging Library.
 3. Dynamically determines page size based on the first batch of items.
 4. Displays a spinner while loading data.